Yoga and Somatics Practice for Shoulders and Upper Back

 yoga for shoulders jennifer raye

 Many people suffer from chronic upper back and shoulder tension – I frequently see it in my private acupuncture practice.
 This tension has many causes, including excess computer work and stress.
 For example, our shoulders tend to rise and tense when stressed or anxious.
-Simply spending time consciously releasing tension can be helpful and lead to less pain and greater freedom.
+Simply spending time consciously releasing tension can be helpful, leading to less pain and greater freedom.

 The following practice should be accessible for most yoga practitioners if done slowly and mindfully.
 However, it’s always important to prioritize safety to prevent injuries and promote a positive experience during yoga or movement practice.
 This is especially true if you have an acute injury or pain or are pregnant.
 Remember to check with a healthcare practitioner or qualified yoga instructor – they can provide guidance on modifications, alignment, and adjustments if needed.